 The trigger for the programme from senior management who are sponsoring the programme.

 and standards custodian for a programme and its delivery objectives; could provide support for more than one programme.

 How a programme will be managed throughout its lifecycle, the roles and responsibilities of individuals involved in the programme, and personnel management or human resources arrangements.
-Also known as Programme Organisation Structure.
+Also known as Programme organization Structure.

 A comprehensive document scheduling the projects, their costs, resources, risks, and transition activities together with monitoring and control activities.

-A temporary organisation that is created for the purpose of delivering one or more business outputs according to a specified Business Case
+A temporary organization that is created for the purpose of delivering one or more business outputs according to a specified Business Case

 Statement that describes the purpose, cost, time and performance requirements/constraints for a project.